 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation System: Content Distribution Stage – Summary
+WordPress Traffic Automation System: Automated Content Syndication Process – Summary

-Once your website and plugins have been expertly configured and set up, all you then need to do to automatically start generating web traffic is publish fresh content on a consistent basis.
+Once your website and plugins have been expertly configured and fully set up, all you then have to do is post great content consistently to generate more web traffic.

-Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as can be improved.
-This step is addressed in the next article in our series.
+Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is explained in the next article in our series.